charguer/tlc/README.md

 If you need a more permissive license, please contact the author.

-Authors: Arthur Charguéraud, with contributions from François Pottier.
+Authors: Arthur Charguéraud,
+with contributions from Armaël Guéneau and François Pottier.